elenasamuylova/drafts/llm_course/README.md

 - Set a threshold (e.g., flag any output with a semantic similarity score < 0.85 as "incorrect")
 - Calculate the share of correct responses based on that rule

-When exploring evaluation methods below, we will focus primarily on **row-level evaluations**.
-However, it is important to keep in mind your **aggregation strategy** as you run evals across multiple inputs in your dataset.
+When exploring evaluation methods below, we will focus primarily on row-level evaluations.
+However, it is important to keep in mind your aggregation strategy as you run evals across multiple inputs in your dataset.

 ![](images/llm_evidently_img4-min.png)